trendscenter/coinstac_gica_pipeline/README.md

  - decentralized PCA
  - local ICA (either with Infomax ICA, spatially-constrained ICA, or other)

-## Joint ICA

-The stages of Joint ICA are:

 ---

 ## Linked Repositories/Submodules

-Briefly, there are a number of linked repositories attached to this pipeline.
+Briefly, there are a number of linked repositories attached to this pipeline:
+- coinstac_backreconstruction: used for decentralized spatio-temporal regression and decentralized spatially constrained ICA as part of GIG-ICA
+- coinstac_decentralized_pcA: